MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/sign-in-to-office-365-azure-intune.md

 ## More information

 Still need help?
-Go to [Microsoft Community](https://answers.microsoft.com/) or the [Azure Active Directory Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.
+Go to [Microsoft Community](https://answers.microsoft.com/) or the [Microsoft Entra Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.

 - **If you are an admin for a Microsoft Business Subscription** who requires assisted technical support, see [Ways to contact support for business products - Admin Help](/microsoft-365/admin/contact-support-for-business-products?preserve-view=true&tabs=phone&view=o365-worldwide).